Constitution of Russia: Judiciary

 While the Russian Federation Constitution enumerates a strong and independent judicial branch, the reality is a question of debate.
 The constitution provides for judicial immunity, lifetime appointments/"irremovable" justices, the supremacy of the courts to administer justice, and affirms that judges need only submit to the constitution and the federal law.
 Additionally, Article 123 provides for open and fair trials, as well as equal application of the law.
-Three courts are delineated: Constitution Court of the Russian Federation, the Supreme Court of the Russian Federation, and the Higher Arbitration Court; each court is "appointed by the Council of the Federation upon the proposals by the President."
-The Constitution requires 19 judges for the Constitution Court, but does not specify the number of justices for the other courts.
+The Constitution originally delineated three main courts: the Constitutional Court of the Russian Federation, the Supreme Court of the Russian Federation, and the Supreme Arbitration Court.
+However, the Supreme Arbitration Court was dissolved in 2014, and its jurisdiction was transferred to the Supreme Court.
+Judges for each court are appointed by the Federation Council, based on proposals made by the President of Russia.
+This appointment process includes formal vetting but remains subject to executive influence The Constitution requires 19 judges for the Constitution Court, but does not specify the number of justices for the other courts.
 As of 2002, the Supreme Court has 115 members; due to the expansion of duties in 2014, the number of seats was increased to 170.
 In September 2014, the Institute of Modern Russia reported that the Russian Federation's Supreme Arbitration Court had been dissolved and that judicial matters previously under its authority had been transferred to the jurisdiction of the Supreme Court.